Home » Private Student Loans

 If you still don’t have enough funding and you’re freaking out, wondering how to pay for an MBA, private student loans can be your friends.
 Here are the top lenders for the best MBA loans.

-Sallie Mae is one of the top two options for MBA students seeking a lower total interest cost than what Grad PLUS provides.
+Sallie Mae is one of the top options for MBA students seeking a lower total interest cost.

 They are the market leader in terms of private loan origination, and they have no origination fees or prepayment penalties on their MBA loans.

 Depending on timing, some borrowers could potentially get a lower interest cost than even the Stafford Unsubsidized loan.
 If you get an APR below 7%, you're already ahead in terms of the level of interest costs with a Sallie Mae private MBA loan.
-That's because Grad PLUS charges an origination fee of approximately 4.22%.
+Interest rates for the 2025-26 academic year were 7.94% for Direct Unsubsidized Loans for graduates and 8.94% for Grad PLUS loans.
+Plus, Grad PLUS charges an origination fee of approximately 4.22%.

 Most MBA grads will want to refinance their student loans to a lower interest rate after graduation.
 That means any level of origination fee can significantly add to the cost of using a private loan.